dclause/search_autocomplete/README.txt

 Place all files from this 2.x version in this sites/all/modules/search_autocomplete or equivalent folder.

 From 1.x to 2.0 => Run the update script.
-Make sure to run the udpate functions.
+Make sure to run the update functions.
 From 2.0 to 2.1 => Just flush the cache.
 From 2.1 to 2.2 => Run the update script.